mathworks/jenkins-matlab-plugin/README.md

 # Continuous Integration with MATLAB on Jenkins
 This plugin enables you to run MATLAB&reg; scripts, functions, and statements as part of your build.
-You also can run your MATLAB and Simulink&reg; tests, and generate various test and coverage artifacts such as JUnit-style test results and Cobertura code and model coverage reports.
+You also can run MATLAB and Simulink&reg; tests, and generate test and coverage artifacts such as JUnit-style test results and Cobertura code and model coverage reports.

 ## Releases
 For a detailed list of releases, see [Change Logs](/CHANGELOG.md).